 Salamanca Rail Museum

-This museum is located at the restored brick depot built by the Buffalo, Rochester & Pittsburgh.
-It is open during the warmer months of each year and features displays and artifacts related to the BR&P, other railroads, and area in general.
+This Salamanca Rail Museum is located at the restored brick depot built by the Buffalo, Rochester & Pittsburgh.
+It is open during warmer months and features displays and artifacts related to the BR&P, other railroads, and the area in general.
 There are also a few pieces or rolling stock on display.

 Saratoga & North Creek Railway